mozilla-services/hindsight_admin/README.md

 ## Releases

-* The master branch is the current release and is considered stable at all times.
+* The main branch is the current release and is considered stable at all times.
 * New versions can be released as frequently as every two weeks (our sprint cycle).
 The only exception would be for a high priority patch.